AnranXu/DIPA_data_expansion/Task Design.md

   - social circle
   - others
 - **Informativeness of the privacy-threatening content**
-  - From 1 to 5 (last version: from 1 to 7, in description), present as Star.
+  - From 1 to 5, presenting in Star.  (last version: from 1 to 7, in descriptions)
 - **Maximum sharing scope if you are the photo owner**
   - I won't share it
   - Family or friend